fvanoostrom/udacity_tennis/Report.md

 [//]: # (Image References)

 [image1]: results/trained_agent.gif "Trained Agents"
+[image2]: results/best_results.png "Results of best training run"
-[image2]: results/untrained_agent.gif "Untrained Agents"
+[image3]: results/untrained_agent.gif "Untrained Agents"
-[image3]: results/results.png "Results of multiple training runs"
+[image4]: results/results.png "Results of multiple training runs"

 Within this project we will implement a pair of reinforcement learning agents.
 The goal of these agents is to play tennis with each other.
 For an introduction and instructions to get this project to run please read the [README.md](README.md).